-The district shall take appropriate action to promptly and impartially investigate allegations of unlawful discrimination and harassment, to end unlawful behavior, to prevent the recurrence of such behavior and to prevent retaliation against the individual(s) who files the complaint and/or any person who participates in the investigation.
-When appropriate, the district shall take interim measures during the investigation to protect against further unlawful discrimination, harassment or retaliation.
+The district will take appropriate action to promptly and impartially investigate allegations of discrimination and harassment, to end unlawful behavior, to prevent the recurrence of such behavior, and to prevent retaliation against the individual who files the complaint and/or any person who participates in the investigation.
+When appropriate, the district will take additional action during the investigation to protect against further discrimination, harassment, or retaliation.

-To the extent possible, all reports of unlawful discrimination or harassment will be kept confidential.
-Students or employees who knowingly file false complaints or give false statements in an investigation shall be subject to discipline, up to and including suspension/expulsion for students and termination of employment.
-No student, employee or member of the public shall be subject to adverse treatment in retaliation for any good faith report of harassment under this policy.
+To the extent possible, all complaints of discrimination and harassment will be kept confidential.
+Students or employees who knowingly file false complaints or give false statements in an investigation may be subject to discipline, up to and including suspension/expulsion for students and termination of employment for employees.
+No student, employee, or member of the public may be subject to adverse treatment in retaliation for any good faith complaint of harassment or discrimination under this policy.

-Upon determining that incidents of unlawful discrimination or harassment are occurring in particular district settings or activities, the district shall implement measures designed to remedy the problem in those areas or activities.
+Upon determining that incidents of discrimination or harassment are occurring in particular district settings or activities, the district will implement measures designed to stop the discrimination or harassment and otherwise remedy the problem in those areas or activities.

-Any student or employee who engages in unlawful discrimination or harassment shall be disciplined according to applicable Board policies and the district shall take reasonable action to restore lost educational or employment opportunities to the victim(s).
+Any student or employee who engages in discrimination or harassment will be disciplined according to applicable Board policies, and the district will take reasonable action to restore lost educational or employment opportunities to the complainant(s) and others impacted.